fabioharams/azsecurityworkshop2/README.md

 Check if Azure Security Center is monitoring containers.
 To do that just click on **Azure Security Center**,

-> 3. Detecting vulnerabilities on ACR using Azure Security Center

 - Open Azure Portal and then type **Azure Security Center** on **Search** bar.
 Click on **Security Center**.
 Click on **Coverage** under **Policy & Compliance**.

 [img9](/img/img9.png)